MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment

-To this end, we draw inspiration from the hierarchical theory of human motor control in cognitive science~\cite{Neurobiological,Hierarchical}.
-The human brain executes complex tasks through a hierarchically collaborative process: high-level cognitive centers, such as the cerebral cortex, handle intent understanding and abstract planning, while low-level motor systems, like the cerebellum, translate these plans into precise muscle control.
-Specialized neural pathways bridge these layers, enabling the efficient translation of abstract intent into concrete physical action.
+Inspired by the hierarchical theory of human motor control~\cite{Neurobiological}, we draw an analogy to how the brain executes complex tasks: high-level cognitive centers such as the cerebral cortex handle intent understanding and abstract planning, while low-level motor systems such as the cerebellum translate these plans into precise motor commands, with specialized neural pathways bridging the two~\cite{Hierarchical}.

-Inspired by this paradigm, we introduce \textbf{MIND-V}, a cognition-inspired hierarchical video generation model designed to synthesize physically plausible and logically coherent long-horizon robotic manipulation videos.
-Emulating the brain's cognition-to-execution pipeline, MIND-V is built upon three core components: (1) a \textbf{Semantic Reasoning Hub (SRH)} that performs high-level task understanding and planning based on a pre-trained Vision-Language Model (VLM); (2) a \textbf{Behavioral Semantic Bridge (BSB)} that acts as a task-invariant link by translating abstract plans into structured, executable representations; and (3) a \textbf{Motor Video Generator (MVG)} that synthesizes physically realistic manipulation videos conditioned on the BSB.
-By first generating the BSB through the causal reasoning of the SRH and then translating these symbolic representations into embodied actions with the MVG, MIND-V effectively bridges high-level reasoning with pixel-level synthesis through hierarchical collaboration.
-To the best of our knowledge, MIND-V is the first fully autonomous framework for generating long-horizon videos of embodied manipulation tasks.
+Embracing this paradigm, we introduce \MindV{}, a cognitive hierarchical world model for simulating physically plausible, logically coherent long-horizon robotic manipulation. \MindV{} is built upon three core components (Fig.~\ref{fig:f0}(c)): (1) a Semantic Reasoning Hub (SRH) that performs high-level task planning via a pretrained Vision-Language Model (VLM); (2) a Behavioral Semantic Bridge (BSB) that translates abstract plans into structured, domain-invariant representations; and (3) a Motor Video Generator (MVG) that synthesizes physically realistic manipulation videos conditioned on the BSB.
+By decomposing cognition and execution into explicit hierarchical stages, \MindV{} effectively bridges high-level reasoning with pixel-level synthesis.

-To further enhance physical plausibility, we design a novel RL post-training phase~\cite{marl-snake} using Group Relative Policy Optimization (GRPO)~\cite{flow_grpo}, guided by a Physical Foresight Coherence (PFC) Reward.
-The PFC reward leverages a pre-trained world model as a ``physics referee" to quantify the dynamic coherence of generated videos, thereby aligning the model with physical laws.
-Furthermore, to mitigate error accumulation in long-horizon tasks, we introduce the Staged Visual Future Rollouts.
-This test-time optimization strategy decomposes the global planning problem into a sequence of locally optimal decisions.
+To align the MVG with physical laws, we introduce a GRPO-based~\cite{flow_grpo,zhang2026kvpo} post-training stage~\cite{marl-snake} guided by a Physical Foresight Coherence (PFC) reward, which employs a pretrained world model as a physics referee to quantify the dynamic coherence of generated videos in latent space.
+We further propose Staged Visual Future Rollouts, a test-time optimization strategy that decomposes long-horizon planning into locally optimal decisions.